loktacar/wallpapermaker/README.md

     --collage-plugins=COLLAGE Which collage plugin should be used --linux.desktop-environment=DE
                               Linux Desktop Environment
-    --recursive_split.recursion-depth=INT
+    --keep=INT                Keep INT files instead of replacing one file --recursive_split.recursion-depth=INT
                               Each split can be split INT times -r --resolution=RES       Forces resolution of generated wallpaper